geerlingguy/mac-dev-playbook/README.md

 **Caveat**: This set of playbooks is not meant to be a great example of Ansible best practices.
 I just want to wrap my Mac's configuration in Ansible so I can quickly bring up a new development Mac without having to restore from a Time Machine backup.

+*See also*: [Battleschool](http://spencer.gibb.us/blog/2014/02/03/introducing-battleschool), which looks like it's aiming to be a more general solution than what I've built here.
+(It may be a better option if you don't want to fork this repo and hack it for your own workstation...).

 ## Installation

   1. Clone this repository somewhere.
   2. [Install Ansible](https://devopsu.com/guides/ansible-mac-osx.html).
   3. Run `ansible-playbook main.yml --ask-sudo-pass`.

+## Included Applications / Configuration

+TODO: I will add a list of what's installed and configured by default here...

 ## Additions coming soon